xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 		<tr>
 			<td><br />1</td>
 			<td><br />-testcloudEnvironmentId</td>
-			<td><br />The ID of the environment which corresponds to a combination of OS, browser type and browser version to execute.<br /><br />Note: This parameter already contains the information about browser type.
-So the browserType parameter is not generated in this integration.</td>
+			<td><br />The ID of the environment which corresponds to a combination of OS, browser type and browser version to execute.<br /><br />Note: This parameter already contains the information about the browser type.
+Therefore, the browserType parameter is not generated in this integration.</td>
 			<td><br />Text</td>
 			<td><br />Y</td>
 		</tr>